Release Process

 .dmg,.zip(x64 and arm64) - Linux:

-.AppImage,.deb,.rpm - Windows:
+.AppImage,.deb,.rpm - Linux Flatpak:

-.exe - Verify release notes are populated (auto-generated from commits)
+Mesh-client Setup {version}.exe(x64) andMesh-client Setup {version}-arm64.exe(Windows 11 on ARM) - Verify release notes are populated (auto-generated from commits)

-6. Publish Release Notes (Optional)
+6. Publish the Release

-Edit the release on GitHub to add:
+- Edit the draft release on GitHub to add release notes (if needed):

 - Summary of changes